Cote First Nation Health Clinic

 Closures: stat holidays, weather, unforeseen circumstances, and sometimes deaths in community

-What we provide: breakfast, lunch, afternoon snack, we celebrate birthdays, and holidays, go on various fun filled field trips.
+What we provide: breakfast, lunch, afternoon snack, birthday celebrations, holidays and go on various fun filled field trips.

 What parents provide us with: pampers, milk, extra change of clothing, indoor shoes, dress appropriate for the weather.